jatinkam/jatinkam/README.md

 ###

-<p align="left">I'm Jatin Parihar from India 🌏 currently living in 📍Buffalo, New York.<br>I recently completed my Master's in Data Sciences and Applications from the University at Buffalo SUNY.<br>I'm looking for full-time opportunities in the field of Data.<br><br>- 🔭 I'm passionate about leveraging data to drive insights and optimize decision-making.
-My master's degree and projects involved applying ML and data visualization to real-world problems.<br>- 📚 I'm constantly learning and staying up-to-date on the latest data tools and technologies like Python, SQL, Tableau, AWS, etc.<br>- ⚡ Outside of data, I enjoy volunteering, reading, and exploring nature.
-I previously led science workshops and events in India.<br><br>I'm excited to leverage my skills in statistical modeling, data visualization, and ML to deliver data-driven solutions and insights in data-related roles.
-Feel free to check out my GitHub and portfolio website to learn more!</p>
+<p align="left">👩‍💻 About Me<br><br>I'm Jatin Parihar from India 🌏 currently residing in Buffalo, New York 📍.
+I recently completed my Master's in Data Science and Applications at the University of Buffalo, where I honed my skills in statistical modeling, machine learning, and data visualization.
+As a data scientist, I'm passionate about leveraging data to drive insights and optimize decision-making. <br><br>My previous experience includes developing predictive models that increased user engagement by 20% and improved recommendation accuracy by 10%.
+I also worked on NLP and computer vision deep learning models during my master's.<br><br>Outside of data science, I enjoy volunteering, reading non-fiction books 📚, exploring nature trails⚡, and occasionally dabbling in wildlife photography📷.
+I previously led science workshops for children in India and am excited to continue giving back to the community here in Buffalo. <br><br>I'm eager to apply my analytical skills, AI/ML knowledge, and problem-solving abilities to data-focused roles.
+Please check out my GitHub and portfolio website to learn more about my projects and experience!</p>

 ###